I am very behind. Extremely so. Monumentally would be an accurate assessment of how behind I am. Going to try to finish anyway.

-The name of the Smuggler's ship in Campaign #1 is originally 'The False Prophet'.
+The name of the Smuggler's ship in Campaign #1 is originally 'The False Profit'.
 He gains a device that can give false transponder code readings and created the following additional identities: The Centurion Turtle, the Good Fortune, Ill Wind and the Star Spray.

 The look of Drake Madamus, anti-Imperial Vigilante Jedi, is based on Batman.

 The Ho-Ken-Tota is mentioned in the Art of Return of the Jedi book.
 Markings on Jabba's Sand Skiff are attributed to them.